 Why should you choose EnergyNet to divest your assets?

 It's a fact: EnergyNet has the largest network of active, sophisticated, accredited buyers.
-As of October 2014, EnergyNet has sold more than 46,000 properties all across the United States.
+Currently, EnergyNet has sold 225,000+ properties all across the United States.

 Darker color denotes higher concentration of bidders